 As Sustainable Development Manager at TI, he led the effort to improve the energy and water efficiency of TI’s 20 million square feet of existing global facilities – doubling the company’s energy and water efficiency in less than 10 years.
 Paul has also worked with the International SEMATECH Manufacturing Initiative teams on industry-wide efficiency improvements and on green design standards.

 In 2012, Paul was named a Senior Fellow for the US State Department’s Energy and Climate Partnership of the Americas (ECPA) program.
 He visited Honduras, Bolivia, Columbia, and Peru, where he worked with governments, universities, and industry on efficiency and renewable energy.
 After retiring from TI, Paul started his consulting business, RE:source.
 The RE stands for Radical Efficiency.
 But it also stands for Resource Efficiency, Renewable Energy, REsilience, and REimagine.
-Some people say Paul wrote the book on efficiency . . . so he did.
 His book The Joy of Efficiency covers resource efficiency and integrative design.
+His research can be reviewed on his website titled Westbrook House where he provides links to learn about passive and active solar.

 Paul received his B.S. degree in Mechanical Engineering from Louisiana State University in 1982.
 Paul is president and a saxophone player for the nonprofit Texins Jazz Band – a full big band established in 1986.
 He is also an accomplished track & field sprinter.
 He led the TI Team to 12 consecutive national corporate track titles as captain and was inducted into the United States Corporate Athletic Hall of Fame in 2002.